frtpereira/meta-radar/README.md

 - `win_rate = 0.549...`: this asks a slightly different question by ignoring
   draws in the denominator.

-## Not yet implemented (next steps)

-1. **Verify the decklist payload shape.** `internal/limitless/decklist.go` parses the per-player `decklist` field from `/standings` against a _guessed_ shape (grouped `pokemon`/`trainer`/`energy` arrays) because the official docs mark that field as "format differs by game" with no published schema.
-The raw bytes are always kept in `decklists.raw_list` regardless, so nothing is lost, but `cards` may come back empty until this is checked against a real response and adjusted.

-    To check: pick a tournament id that has decklists (look for `"decklists": true` via `/tournaments/{id}/details`, or just try one from the `ingest` logs), then:

-    ```bash
-    make inspect ID=<tournament-id>
-    ```

-    This prints the raw `decklist` field for one real player.
-Compare it against `ParsePTCGDecklist` in `internal/limitless/decklist.go` and
-    adjust the struct shape it unmarshals into if they don't match.
+## Progress and next steps

+1. **Verify the decklist payload shape.** Done.
+The raw `/standings` decklist payload has been checked against a real response and `internal/limitless/decklist.go` no longer depends on a guessed shape.

 2. **Variant clustering on top of Limitless's archetypes.** Done, as of `internal/archetype` + `cmd/cluster`.
 For each archetype (scoped to a